shihuade/Conformance-Test-Openh264/README.md

 how does it work
 ----------------

--   step 1. configure your test case if you do not use default test case. for how to generate your personal test case, please refer to section "how to configure test case"
+-   step 1. script will clone latest openh264 codec from  offical branch to local host;
--   step 2. update your test codec in folder ./Codec, for how to update, please refer to section "how to update your test codec";
+-   step 2. script will automatically build and updaed openh264 codec in folder ./Codec;
+-   for step 1~2,please refer to section "how to update your test codec";
+-   step 3. prepare all test space for each test YUV;
+-   step 4. run all test cases for all test YUVs;
+-   step 5. for SGE test, script will detectced that whether all submitted jobs have be finished very 60 minutes.
+-           the test time based on the capability of SGE system;
--   step 3. run shell script file: ./run_Main.sh ./CaseConfigure/case.csf,ignore the warning info during the test. test time  depends on how many cases you are running and how many test sequences you used in the test
+-   step 6. for loacl test, script will test all YUVs one by one, so the run time depends on how many cases and how many test YUV in your configure file.
--   step 4. go to folder ./FinalResult t for the final test result.
+-   step 7. final test result for all test YUVs will be copied to folder ./FinalResult and ./SHA1Table
-          SHA1 table files are under folder ./SHA1Table

-        eg.
-        1. ./run_UpdateCodec.sh  $YourOpenh264Dir
-        2. change your test configure by editing file CaseConfigure/case.cfg
-        3. ./run_Main.sh CaseConfigure/case.cfg
-        4. wait for the final test result.
-        5. you can check you test result in ./AllTestData/XXX.yuv/result/XXX.Testlog or XXX_AllCasesOutput.csv file during your test, those files will update case by case.

 supported features
 ------------------